Excel MATCH Function (Table of Contents)

 MATCH with wildcard characters can be used in scenario’s where you wanted to check any specific part of the string.

 See the examples below:

-Suppose you wanted to search the position of an employee with name begins with ‘Jo’ using MATCH function.
+Suppose you wanted to search an employee’s position with a name that begins with ‘Jo’ using the MATCH function.